Winter in Canada can be tough, but with a little preparation, you’ll be ready for anything it throws your way.

 Don’t forget your extremities!
 Mittens (not gloves), thick socks, a warm hat, and a scarf are essential to protect your hands, feet, and face.

-For activities like skiing or snowmobiling, you might also need a face mask and goggles to prevent frostbite.
+For activities like skiing or snowboarding, you might also need a face mask and goggles to prevent frostbite.

 Quick Tip: Change into dry clothes as soon as possible if you get wet.
 Wet clothing can chill you much faster than the cold air alone.